-Before midnight, Colonel Howard gave orders for the 4th Battalion to prepare
+Before midnight, Colonel Howard gave orders for the 4th Battalion to

-had already alerted his men based on the view he had of
+Major Williams had already alerted his men based on the view he had of

 the east end of the island.
 The men of the battalion needed little

 warning, having also watched the landing take place.
 At midnight

 At 0130 he received Howard’s order to shift to the tunnel and the 4th

 Battalion moved at once.

 The battalion marched in the darkness in two columns along the road to

-At 0430 Colonel Howard decided to commit his last reserves, the 500 Marines,
+At 0430 Colonel Howard decided to commit his last reserves, the 500

-constant stream of wounded Marines from the early
+congested with a constant stream of wounded Marines from the early

 fighting.
 Morale in the battalion was strained by the constant

 concussions from the Japanese shelling outside and the proliferation of

 rumors in the tunnel.
 Lieutenant Charles R. Brook, USN, remembered, “It

 was hot, terribly hot, and the ventilation was so bad that we could

 Led by Major Williams, the battalion emerged from the tunnel in platoon